Feng Shui Dictionary, Feng Shui Glossary

 Essential feng shui glossary terms, concepts for architects, interior designers, environmental psychologists

-Feng shui A discipline that studies the relationship between people and environments (similar to environmental psychology) with the aim of optimising working environments to boost focus and performance as well as job satisfaction and reduce stress and staff turnover among other things.
+Feng shui A discipline that studies the relationship between people and environments (similar to environmental psychology) with the aim of optimising working environments to boost focus and performance as well as job satisfaction and reduce stress and staff turnover, among other things.

 Energy flow Energy and energy flow is the key concept in feng shui.
 Human attention and focus is attracted and moderated by physical elements such as paths, focal points, shapes, colours, plants, lighting and so on.